mastodon/documentation/content/en/admin/scaling.md

 "pgbouncer" "md5a45753afaca0db833a6f7c7b2864b9d9"
 ```

-In both cases the password is just `password`.
+In both cases, the password is just `password`.

 #### Configuring pgbouncer.ini {#pgbouncer-ini}